Haersa/Ciao-Football/README.md

 ## Development Notes
 In development as you read this.
 I am developing it at Home and in College.
+I am actively learning prepared SQL statements so if it seems a bit weird or inconsistent across pages, it is because I'm not 100% in it yet.

 ## Future Plans